ravirahman/the-electrons/assets/posts/lab4.md

 ## Table of Contents

 General Overview and Approach
 ROS Architecture Overview
 Visualize the Cone (Image Mask)
 Detect the Cone (Rectangle Finder)
    * Overview and Motivation
    * SIFT/RANSAC
    * Template Matching
    * Color Segmentation
    * Actual Implementation
 Locate the Cone (Coordinate Transform)
    * Overview and Motivation
    * Approach
 Robot Parking
    * Overview and Motivation
    * Approach
 Line Following (Pure Pursuit)
    * Overview and Motivation
    * Approach
 Team Workflow Updates
 Lessons Learned

 ## General Overview and Approach

 This lab came right on the heels of the wall following and safety controller lab.
-The complexity was increased a bit for this lab, which focused on visual servoing.
+The complexity was increased a bit for this assignment, which focused on visual servoing.
 From object detection algorithms all the way to line following, the lab this week taught us how to make the robot detect an object or point of interest and continually follow it.
 The lab consisted of 4 sections, so we decided to tackle each one in subteams of one or two people.
 We noticed early on that robot parking and line following would have very similar structure, both using a lot of the code developed in the first two sections (cone detection and cone localization).
 Therefore we were able to parallelize the work and simply perform an integration of the parts at the end.
 Over the course of the week we expanded our knowledge of ROS structure, especially the communication between nodes, as well as the power of modularity.
 Some challenges did arise, but they were all learning experiences.

 ## ROS Architecture Overview - Sabina and Ravi